 Just as often, homeowners will default to standard white vinyl windows and then call us when they want to find the right brick and stone combination for their exterior.
 And we need to deliver the news that THE VAST MAJORITY OF BRICK AND STONE DOES NOT WORK WITH STANDARD WHITE WINDOWS and cross our fingers for them that the windows are not already ordered.

-Often enough, they already are, and the whole design needs to be reworked, compromises made.
+Often enough, they have been ordered and the whole design needs to be reworked, thus compromises made.

 It boggles my mind how common it is for people to make a tens-of-thousands-of-dollars decision without consulting with a professional.
 And let’s be clear, the average builder/developer is not the most reliable source for the right advice.
 It’s shocking how little of the budget goes to professional design in the average development.

-In my area, new developments go up everyday with earthy taupe and beige colour schemes and screaming white windows that aren’t repeated anywhere and were apparently completely ignored, as if they were invisible.
+Where I live, new developments go up every day with earthy taupe and beige colour schemes and screaming white windows that aren’t repeated anywhere.
+The window colour has been apparently completely ignored as if they were invisible.
 I’m sure you’ve all seen this too right?

-If you install white vinyl windows, they are typically a slightly grey white or cool greige (that read true white in bright exterior light) and they are too cool and stark to work with the vast majority of brick and stone, or the still common warm and earthy colour schemes.
+If you install white vinyl windows, they are typically a slightly grey white or cool greige (that read true white in bright exterior light).
+This means they are too cool and stark to work with the vast majority of brick and stone or the still common warm and earthy colour schemes.

 White vinyl windows belong with greige, white, grey, navy, fresh colours and black.
 You can sometimes compromise and get away with pale earthy colours, but you might need to cheat and bridge the true white vinyl with off white trim to soften the contrast.